-In this paper we presented PALMS-SP, a twolayer super-peer based P2P system for live media streaming.
-Our system's innovative and simple features are designed with the usage of the combination push-pull protocol and the presence of two-layer super-peer based overlay network that leverages on the heterogeneity of connected nodes.
-On order to successfully deploy PALMS-SP streaming services, we proposed push-pull mechanism to address the issue of delivery quality and delivery latency.
-In this framework, the existence of super-peers improves delivered video quality by incorporating the proactive and the reactive push packets mechanism.
+In this paper we presented PALMS-SP, a two-layer super-peer based P2P system for live media streaming.
+Our systems' innovative features are the usage of the combination push-pull protocol and the presence of two-layer super-peer based overlay network that leverages on the heterogeneity of connected nodes.

+To successfully deploy PALMS-SP streaming services, we proposed push-pull mechanism to address the issue of delivery quality and delivery latency.
+In this framework, the existence of super-peers improves delivered video quality by incorporating proactive and reactive push packets mechanism.